English Hawthorn

 Flowers: Small white, sometimes pink flowers are grouped in umbrella-like clusters of 10-20.
 The flowers resemble cherry or apple blossoms.
 Each flower has 5 – 25 stamens with pink-purple anthers that extend past the petals, and one style.

 Stem: Mature plants are 2 – 9 m tall.
 The stems usually branch from a single trunk.
 The bark is smooth, pale, and grey; new shoots are reddish.
-English Hawthorn branches are covered with long thorns.
+English hawthorn branches are covered with long thorns.

 Leaves: Deeply cleft leaves with 3 – 7 lobes.
 The leaves resemble mittens and have a leathery texture.
 They are typically 2 – 5 cm long.